FelipeFTN/TextRPG/README.md

 After installing all dependencies you can compile the Typescript code into Javascript by running `tsc`.
 This will compile all typescript files within _src_ directory into _root_ directory.

-Now, you may run `node main` in order to start the game.
+Now, you may run `node ./bin/main.js` in order to start the game.

 > We are working to create a simple executable release ou shell script to make it easier!